 While car accident settlements can take longer if you must go to court, if you accept a lowball settlement, you may not be able to cover the expenses associated with the accident.
 Don’t let an insurance company take advantage of you.
 Enlist the help of an experienced attorney.

 Damage from rear ended collisions could result in negligible property damage and slight injuries.
 But they can also result in catastrophic damage and long-term injuries or death.
+A common type of injury is head trauma.
+If you suffer head trauma, you need a brain injury attorney on your side.
 It’s difficult to predict what a rear ended collision settlement will be because there are so many variables.

 Who is at fault in a rear ended collision?

 Usually the rear driver is at fault in rear ended collisions for following too closely or distracted driving.
 But this is not always the case.
 Fault is not automatic.
 Sometimes the lead driver or another vehicle could be at fault for a rear ended collision.

 Figuring out who is at fault in a car accident is important because it determines who is liable to pay for the other drivers’ damages.
 Damages means the amount of money paid to the other side during a settlement.
 Who was negligent and what percentage of an accident was due to the driver’s negligence determines liability.
 Negligence in a car accident means a driver failed to drive with care, or violated a traffic rule such as:

 - Brake checking

 - Failure to use a basic standard of care